Job Analysis and HR Activities

-The completion of job descriptions and job specifications, based on job analysis, is at the heart of many other HR activities, as Figure indicates.
+The completion of job descriptions and job specifications, based on job analysis, is at the heart of many other HR activities, as above figure indicates.
 But even if legal requirements did not force employers to do job analysis, effective HR management would demand it.

 HR planning requires auditing of current jobs.
 Current job descriptions provide the basic details necessary for this internal assessment, including such items as the jobs available, current number of jobs and positions, and reporting relationships of the jobs.
 By identifying the functions currently being performed and calculating the time being spent to perform them, managers and HR specialists can redesign jobs to eliminate unnecessary tasks and combine responsibilities where desirable.